georgemarshall/switchio/docs/callgen.rst

 The main trick is to configure each :py:class:`switchio.api.Client` to have the appropriate originate command set such that calls are routed to where you expect.
-A clever and succint way to accomplish this is by using the :py:class:`switchio.distribute.SlavePool`.
+A clever and succinct way to accomplish this is by using the :py:class:`switchio.distribute.SlavePool`.
 Luckily the `Originator` app is built with one internally by default.